 Not to mention that families that go on road trips oftentimes drive through unfamiliar areas and roads and face different (unpleasant) weather conditions that maximize the risk of getting into a car accident.

 It seems that going on a road trip in Long Beach and elsewhere in California today is as dangerous as never before.
 Increased car mileage combined with the ever-growing number of speeding, drunk driving, and other risky activities on the road contributes to tens of thousands of road traffic fatalities in the U.S. every year.

 Fact: in 2016, as many as 40,000 people died in car accidents across our nation, a 6% rise from 2015.

 Fact #2: 2016 was the deadliest year on U.S. roads since 2007.

 Car accidents in Long Beach and elsewhere in California are on the rise every year, which means going on a road trip may be a risky endeavor, especially during Thanksgiving and the holiday season.

-Even though Long Beach police sets up an increased number of roadblocks around Thanksgiving, Christmas and New Year, to arrest drug and alcohol-impaired drivers driving under the influence, the number of DUI-related traffic accidents on the roads of Long Beach are still extremely high during holidays.
+Even though Long Beach police sets up an increased number of roadblocks around Thanksgiving, Christmas, and New Year, to arrest drug and alcohol-impaired drivers driving under the influence, the number of DUI-related traffic accidents on the roads of Long Beach is still extremely high during the holidays.

-While statistics shows that you’re more likely to go on a road trip during holidays, this means your risk of getting into a car accident substantially increases.
+While statistics show that you’re more likely to go on a road trip during holidays, this means your risk of getting into a car accident substantially increases.